fabriceHategekimana/typr.github.io/docs/typr-doc/typr-for-r-users.md

 # TypR for R users

-Even though the syntax try to be as close as possible to R, there are 3 fundamental differences:
+Even though the syntax try to be as close as possible to R, there 1 fundamental difference: Semicolons.

-- Semicolon
-- Types and other constructs

 ## Semicolons